 If time isn't a factor, or you’re a penny pincher travelling on a budget, we can take you where you want to go by bus instead.
 There's an extensive bus and coach network in England which makes reaching the most remote and unique locations possible, and we’ve partnered with the UK’s largest bus/coach operator National Express to take you there.

-Buses in the England are usually cheaper than trains, but the journey time can be a little longer.
+Buses in the UK are usually cheaper than trains, but the journey time can be a little longer.
 As well as being an affordable option for travellers, most bus companies in the UK come equipped with all the modern onboard facilities that make bus journeys comfortable and hassle-free.

 Now you've seen the possibilities, it's time to get to grips with train tickets in England.
 When booking your train tickets, you'll see a range of pricing options and ticket types available to you.
 Our table below explains what each ticket type means and when you can use them.